microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-publish.md

 | Authorization  | Bearer {token}.
 Required.  |

 ## Request body
-Do not supply a request body for this method.
+Don't supply a request body for this method.

 ## Response
 If successful, this method returns a `204 No Content` response code.
 It does not return anything in the response body.